-Rental Projects 5 4 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq 10\%$ of total development cost.
-Projects consisting of rehabilitation-only are eligible to receive points for long-term financing only if a member or members of the Bank commit(s) to provide financing for the proposed rehabilitation $\geq 10\%$ of total development cost.
-2 3 points If a member or members of the Bank provide(s) long-term financing with a minimum term of fifteen (15) years to the project ( i.e. , permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes $\geq 5\%$ and $< 10\%$ of total development cost.
-1 point2 points If a member or members of the Bank provide(s) intermediate or short- term financing to the project ( i.e. , construction or bridge loan, participation in a construction or bridge loan, or performance guaranty letters of credit), the sum of which constitutes $\geq 10\%$ of total development cost.
+Rental Projects 4 points If a member or members of the Bank provide(s) long term financing with a minimum term of fifteen (15) years to the project (i.e., permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes ≥ 10% of total development cost.
+Projects consisting of rehabilitation-only are eligible to receive points for long term financing only if a member or members of the Bank commit(s) to provide financing for the proposed rehabilitation ≥ 10% of total development cost.
+3 points If a member or members of the Bank provide(s) long term financing with a minimum term of fifteen (15) years to the project (i.e., permanent financing, participation in permanent financing, or letter of credit for credit enhancement), direct purchase of tax credits, or purchase of tax credits through a proprietary investment fund, the sum total of which constitutes ≥ 5% and < 10% of total development cost.
+2 points If a member or members of the Bank provide(s) intermediate or short-term financing to the project (i.e., construction or bridge loan, participation in a construction or bridge loan, or performance guaranty letters of credit), the sum of which constitutes ≥ 10% of total development cost.
+Owner-Occupied Projects 6 points If a member or members of the Bank will definitively provide financing with a minimum loan term of five (5) years to ≥ 25% of all qualified homebuyers/homeowners.
+3 points If a member or members of the Bank will provide only short-term financing to the project (i.e., construction loan or bridge loan) or will definitively provide financing with a minimum loan term of five (5) years to ≥ 10% and < 25% of homebuyers/homeowners.
+1 point If a member or members of the Bank will provide financing with a minimum loan term of five (5) years to > 0% and < 10 % of homebuyers/homeowners.